 With regard to the supervision of the ICFR, article 13.3 of the Regulations of the Board of Directors specifically designates the Audit Committee with the responsibility of supervising the ICFR and the process of drawing up and filing regulated financial information.
-The Audit Committee is given support by the personnel who conduct internal audits in the discharge of its responsibilities.
+The Audit Committee is given support by the personnel who conduct internal audits in the development of its responsibilities, as referred in the regulations.